ccarabine/payrollapp/README.md

 ### Site User stories:
 1. As a user, I  want a secure application/login to protect against unauthorised access
-2. As a user, I want a terminal based application to import/export data via google sheets
+2. As a user, I want a terminal-based application to import/export data via google sheets
 3. As a user, I want to easily navigate through the different functions to view and process payroll
 4. As a user, I want to process employees hours and receive feedback if I duplicate data inputted already for an employee in that particular week
 5. As a user, I want an application that calculates Basic pay, Holiday pay, Employee NI contributions, Pension Contributions, Net pay, Employee NI contributions, Pension Contributions